 The trial court denied arguments that entrapment was established as a matter of law; and that the not guilty verdicts precluded a guilty on the lesser charge.
 After all, how could Reynolds be convicted of using a two-way communication device to commit a lewd and lascivious battery when he was found not guilty of attempting to commit a lewd and lascivious battery?

 The trial court did grant a new trial.
 However, bond was set at $100,000, which made release from jail impossible.
 Reynolds decided to accept a plea to the non-sex charge of unlawful use of a twoway communication device.
 He received a sentence of “time served” and three years of probation.
 Reynolds was released from jail on 8/6/18, after court proceedings were finished.

 Comment from a Indian River County Internet Crime Defense Attorney

 The meanings of words usually depend upon the context in which they are used.
 To yell “fire” in a crowded theater, for example, might cause a stampede for the exits.
 To yell “fire” at a gun range might cause a different response.
 The response to “fire” in each example is related to the circumstance.

 In Lane Reynold’s case, investigators maintained that “not interested in just talking” meant anything but sexual activity.
 The defense maintained that “not interested in just talking” meant a desire for action, not just words.
 The context of the inducement was an adult-only “hook up” website, so the action referred to sexual activity.

 Police have a duty to ferret out crime and protect society.
-Police have a corresponding duty to not create crime or induce law-abiding citizens into criminals.
+Police have a corresponding duty to not create crime or induce law abiding citizens into crime.